Jump to section

 Because of their informality, employees are less intimidated and more open to sharing.
 In exchange for their participation, employees can look forward to a free lunch.
 It’s a win-win!

-Tools such as Workplace, Slack, and MicroSoft Teams are great for collaboration and fostering more interaction.
-They facilitate online group work, video conferencing, and resource sharing.
+Facebook's own Workplace is a great tool for collaboration and fostering more interaction.
+It facilitates online group work, video conferencing, and resource sharing.

 Cloud technology enables peers to work remotely and collaborate together in real-time.
 Once uploaded, employees have unlimited access to the information they need.